 All events are subject to change or cancellation.
 Please click or call ahead to confirm.

 MAPLE SUGARING LIVING HISTORY PROGRAM.
 Experience first-hand the North American tradition of maple sugarin.
 Native Americans discovered the sweet quality of sugar maple sap before written history.
 For hundreds, maybe even thousands of years, Native Americans would set up camp in a stand of sugar maples during the sap run.
 The sugar they produced was an important food for them and for the colonists, who learned the process from the Native Americans.
 It was only during the 1930s when maple sugar took the form we use today: syrup!
-9am - 2pm. $1.
+9am - 3:30pm.
+Free.
 Echo Hill, 42 Lilac Drive.

 Hunterdon County Parks; 908/782-1158